rilleralle/k8s-test-microservice/README.md

 of the answering pod.

 ## Show self healing
-As you know, kubernetes can check the status of a pod via accessing the endpoint ```/liveness```.
+As you know, Kubernetes can check the status of a pod via accessing the endpoint ```/liveness```.
 If the HTTP response code is 200 everything is fine.
-But if the response is 400 kubernetes will restart the pod.
+But if the response is 400 Kubernetes will restart the pod.
 By default the HTTP code for endpoint ```/liveness``` is 200.
 You can change the code by calling endpoint ```/liveness/400``` for example.
-Form now on the HTTP status will be 400.
+From now on the HTTP status will be 400.